-US Duct provides duct with flanges (also called angle rings or angle flanges) in black iron, galvanized or SS and with or without holes.
+US Duct provides duct with flanges (also called angle rings or angle flanges) in black iron, galvanized or stainless steel (SS) and with or without holes.
 The duct to which these flanges are attached it available in sizes 3" and up, and also in black iron, galvanized or SS.
-Construction methods range from lock seamed pipe and mechanically lock elbows in lighter gauges to full welded product in heavy gauge (even up to 1/4")—all depending upon the application.
+Construction methods range from laser welded pipe and mechanically lock elbows in lighter gauges to fully welded product in heavy gauge (even up to 1/4")—all depending upon the application.

-- Vanstone - This term refers to a technique where by a flange is used to mate 900 lips turned onto the pipe or duct component.
+Vanstone flange refers to a technique where by a flange is used to mate 90 degree lips turned onto the pipe or duct component.
 In this method the flange is placed onto the pipe, the lip turned back and the flange left loose.
-Typically the lip is 1/2" tall (or wide depending on your perspective) When the flanges are pulled together, the VanStoned lips of the pieces that are being connected, are pressed together to make a secure metal to metal connection.
+Typically the lip is ½” tall (or wide depending on your perspective) When the flanges are pulled together, the VanStoned lips of the pieces that are being connected, are pressed together to make a secure metal to metal connection.
 Because the flanges are loose on all pieces, alignment of the center-line of the components is easily accomplished.
 Standard Vanstone pipe lengths are a nominal 59”.

-Welded flange refers to flanges that are welded to the duct and the faces of the flanges are the mating surface as opposed to the Vanstone where the duct lips are mating.
-The flanges can be FULL WELDED meaning that there is a continuous weld or INTERMITTENTLY WELDED meaning that there is a weld an intervals around the duct.
+Welded flange refers to flanges that are welded to the duct.
+The faces of the flanges are the mating surface, as opposed to the Vanstone where the duct lips are mating.
+Full welded duct flanges have a continuous weld.
+Intermittently welded duct flanges means that there is a weld at intervals around the duct.
 Standard welded flange pipe lengths are a nominal 60”.

-When field fitting flange duct, and in the case of Vanstone flanges where the flange is left loose, the pipe is typically cut 1/2" long and then a lip is hammered back at 90 degrees to the pipe by using the flange as an anvil.
+When field fitting flange duct, and in the case of Vanstone flanges where the flange is left loose, the pipe is typically cut ½” longer than needed and then a ½” lip is hammered back at 90 degrees to the pipe by using the flange as an anvil.
 This is best accomplished by using deep throat vice-grips to hold the flange squarely on the pipe and far enough back to create the desired lip.
-In the case of Welded flanges- the pipe is cut to length and then the flange welded in place.
+In the case of Welded flanges, the pipe is cut to length and then the flange welded in place.
 (Remember to line up the flange with the centerline.)